Hghrv/hangman378/README.md

         The packages could be installed and unpacked in the following steps:

-        - Step 1: Under Git environment, clone the Hangman repository with the command: Git clone url (Note: replace 'url' by the url link of this remote Hangman repository on GitHub).
+        - Step 1: Under Git environment, clone the Hangman repository with the command:** git clone url** (Note: replace 'url' by the url link of this remote Hangman repository on GitHub).

-        - Step 2: In your bash or python terminal, run milestone_5.py with the command: milestone_5.py
+        - Step 2: In your bash or python terminal, run milestone_5.py with the command: **python milestone_5.py**

         You can also clone the repository to any supporting code editor such as VirtualStudioCode (with extensions) and run the milestone_5.py file from the local graphical unit interface.